-The project is jointly funded by the Australian Government ($600 million) and the Queensland Government contributing the balance.
+The project is jointly funded by the Australian Government ($600 million) and the Queensland Government ($600 million).
 Australian Government funding is provided through the National Water Grid Fund.

-The existing Paradise Dam wall, which will be replaced by a new dam wall, 70 metres downstream.
+The existing Paradise Dam wall.
 Image credit: Sunwater

 Project overview